jboyle1990/Fintech-Case-Study---Gamestop/README.md

       * To add insult to injury for GameStop’s stockholders, the size of the global gaming market has grown by more than 2.5x since the last console cycle.3"

+By June of 2021 Ryan had been appointed Executive Chairman and will be the driving force behind whatever changes are implemented at Gamestop.

 ## The "Playing" Field

 ### Legacy Competitors